wlg1/wlg1.github.io/notion/stage/Stagecraft/Non-Euclidean Therapy for AI Trauma.md

     https://runwayml.com/ai-magic-tools/frame-interpolation/

     - is there a simple to use UI or notebook where I can take two images and create an interpolation video between them?
 For instance, I take an image, then perform img2img or style editing to get a similar image, and then input the two images into the program to create an interpolation video? thanks
+    - is there a way to create videos longer than 3 seconds ai text to video
 - sound effects (such as during portals explanation)
     - see: [https://www.youtube.com/watch?v=IbGNZQvobkc&t=33s](https://www.youtube.com/watch?v=IbGNZQvobkc&t=33s)
     - [https://pixabay.com/sound-effects/search/space/](https://pixabay.com/sound-effects/search/space/)